inside.ewu.edu

 Satisfies: a BACR for humanities and arts.

-This course examines the changes and continuities of early American history from the development of colonial societies to the end of Reconstruction.
-Following a chronological timeline, students will evaluate and discuss historical voices in national events such as the Great Awakening, American Revolution, and the Civil War.
-Students will examine primary and/or secondary sources to produce a research project.
+Examines the changes and continuities of early American history from the development of colonial societies to the end of Reconstruction.
+Following a chronological timeline, students evaluate and discuss historical voices in national events such as the Great Awakening, American Revolution, and the Civil War.
+Students examine primary and/or secondary sources to produce a research project.

 HIST 112.
 AMERICAN HISTORY SINCE 1877.
 5 Credits.